-My beautiful grand daughter (aka Munchkin) made me a grandmother September 6, 2012, and my son passed away June 10, 2013.
-May he RIP
+My beautiful grand daughter (aka Munchkin) made me a grandmother September 6, 2012, my son passed away June 10, 2013 and my dad June 19, 2015 may they RIP

 Not much of a pop for the wedding.
 Although, the pop was less about the wedding and more about the potential for a big A's & 8's reveal.
 Hey, wrestling fans are a lot smarter than some people give them credit for.Source: EWrestlingNews

 The 1/17 TNA iMPACT!
 Wrestling drew a 1.15 (1.2) cable rating, with 1.6 million viewers.
 This is up from last week's show that drew a 1.02 (1.0) cable rating with 1.3 million viewers.
 The average viewership was up over 300,000 people.

 It is also slightly above the 1.14 (1.1) cable rating the show drew two weeks ago on 1/3 also drawing 1.6 million viewers.

 Anyways, next week will show if the fishes really took the bait... or if they just nibbled it and went on their way.